Ron Nicol Plays

 ‘a dark tale of a man pushed to the edge’ (Edinburgh Evening News)

-Jonah feels that life is treating him harshly and decides to speak out.
+Jonah feels that life is treating him harshly.
 He acquires a gun and makes a stand in his local Jobcentre, hoping to attract attention and somehow change his life.
 His attempt is a total disaster, simply confirming that Jonah is condemned to be one of life’s perpetual losers.

 Print | Sitemap